stashed/stash/docs/guides/latest/backends/overview.md

 # Stash Backends

-Backend is where Stash stores backed up snapshots.
+Stash supports various backends for storing data snapshots.
 It can be a cloud storage like GCS bucket, AWS S3, Azure Blob Storage etc. or a Kubernetes persistent volume like [HostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath), [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim), [NFS](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) etc.

-Below diagram shows how Stash sidecar container access and store backed up data into a backend.
+The following diagram shows how Stash sidecar container accesses and backs up data into a backend.

 <figure align="center">
   <img alt="Stash Backend Overview" src="/docs/images/v1beta1/backends/backend_overview.svg">
   <figcaption align="center">Fig: Stash Backend Overview</figcaption>
 </figure>

-You have to create a [Repository](/docs/concepts/crds/repository.md) object which contains backend information and a `Secret` which contains necessary credentials to access the backend prior to backup a workload.
+You have to create a [Repository](/docs/concepts/crds/repository.md) object which contains backend information and a `Secret` which contains necessary credentials to access the backend.

-Stash sidecar/backup job will receive backend information from the `Repository` and access credentials from the `Secret`.
-Then on the first backup schedule, Stash will initialize a repository in the backend.
+Stash sidecar/backup job reads backend information from the `Repository` and retrieves access credentials from the `Secret`.
+Then on the first backup session, Stash will initialize a repository in the backend.

 Below, a screenshot that shows a repository created in AWS S3 bucket named `stash-qa`: